TheOrzo/IKfIR/README.md

     n_steps=2048,
 )
 ```
 Initial parameters seen in this dict are taken from multiple sources (Benchmarks, Implementations & Papers) referred to under [Sources](#Sources).
+By initial exploring, we discovered that changing the robot model, batch_size, as well as the learning rate have the greatest impact on the model performance.

 ### Train an Agent
 Run the following command to train a model with the previously specified parameters.
 The model and tensorboard logs will be stored in the "tests" folder named according to the specified parameters.